libfuse/sshfs/README.md

     ```
     For [sample test output, see here](test/README.md).
 1. Install `sshfs`:
-    1. Normal method:
+    1. Normal method.
+This installs `sshfs` at `/usr/local/bin/sshfs`, whereas your normal Linux
+    distribution's executable is likely in `/usr/bin/sshfs`.
         ```bash
+        # To install
         sudo ninja install
         ```
-    1. "Light" method.
+    1. Alternative method.
 This technique simply creates a symlink to the executable in your `~/bin`
        dir so your Linux distro's install still remain's intact and untouched.
 (For Ubuntu).
         ```bash
         # "Install" via a symlink.
 Note: ensure you are in the same dir as the new `sshfs`